-- A. Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program. - B. Internal moonlighting is not allowed for Traditional PGY-1 Residents.
-Internal moonlighting is strongly discouraged but allowed for Non-Traditional PGY-1 Residents.
-Internal moonlighting must be voluntary and all hours must be counted toward the 80-hour Maximum Weekly Hour Limit - C. Time spent by residents in External Moonlighting must be reported to the RPD and counted toward the 80-hour Maximum Weekly Hour Limit. - D. External moonlighting must be approved by RPD and by Human Resources Department.
+- A. Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program. - B. Internal moonlighting is not allowed. - C. Time spent by residents in External Moonlighting must be reported to the RPD and counted toward the 80-hour Maximum Weekly Hour Limit. - D. External moonlighting must be approved by RPD and by Human Resources Department.
 "OUTSIDE EMPLOYMENT APPOVAL REQUEST" form must be filled out and submitted to RPD and Human Resources in accordance with Kern County Ordinance A-194. - E. If moonlighting (internal or external) is determined to be interfering with the ability of the resident to achieve the goals and objectives of the educational program or at any time determined to be in violation of Kern County Ordinance A-194, then RPD will order the resident to cease external moonlighting.
 Refusal to comply shall constitute grounds for dismissal